huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Oracle.md

 4. Under the Realtime Section, make the necessary changes as follows
      ```YAML
      heartbeat:
-       enable: true #Leave this as true
+       enable: true
-       schema: "REPLICANT" #Replace REPLCIANT with the schema name of the data being Replicated
+       schema: "REPLICANT" #Replace REPLCIANT with your schema name
-       table-name [20.09.14.3]: replicate_io_cdc_heartbeat #Replace replicate_io_cdc_heartbeat with your heartbeat table's name if you have named it something different
+       table-name [20.09.14.3]: replicate_io_cdc_heartbeat #Replace replicate_io_cdc_heartbeat with your heartbeat table's name if applicable
-       column-name [20.10.07.9]: timestamp #Replace timestamp with
+       column-name [20.10.07.9]: timestamp #Replace timestamp with your heartbeat table's column name if applicable
-       interval-ms: 10000 #Depending on your replication needs, you can choose to change the default 10000 millisecond interval after which the heartbeat table will be updated
-     ```

-5. Depending on your replication needs, you can choose to edit the configurations of specific tables in Replicant's data snapshot, by making adjustments as necessary in the following parameters:

-      ```YAML
-      per-table-config:
-        i.	schema: <schema_name> #Replace <schema_name> with the name of the schema containing the data being replicated
-        ii.	tables: #Do not change

-        <table1>: #Replace <table1> with the name of the table you want to specify configurations for
-            row-identifier-key: [column1, column2] #Replace [column1, column2] with a list of columns which uniquely identify the rows you need to specify for in this table
-        <table2>: #Replace <table1> with the name of the table you want to specify configurations for
-            row-identifier-key: [column3, column4] #Replace [column3, column4] with a list of columns which uniquely identify the rows you need to specify for in this table

-        ##Continue listing all the tables you would like to specify for in the same format as the example tables above

      ```

 ## VII.
 Setup Filter Configuration